aneurokumar/website/content/Second Brain/segmax algo example.md

 as the index i increases, the second loop j does its thing by increasing the ending index.
 then we have k...which iterates from i to j

-where can I even use this?? checkout [[Kadane's Algorithm - maximum sum subarray problem|Kadane's Algorithm - maximum sum subarray problem]] and [[./Big-O notation|Big-O notation]]
+where can I even use this?? checkout [[../Kadane's Algorithm - maximum sum subarray problem|Kadane's Algorithm - maximum sum subarray problem]] and [[./Big-O notation and time complexity|Big-O notation and time complexity]]

 # Applicable explanation
 ## problem